 THE UK is wondering just how one would forcibly remove an unpopular leader with no democratic mandate hell-bent on ruining the country.

-The recent military coup in Zimbabwe has set Britons musing on what it would take to bring such a thing about and if there is anything they are able to do to help it along.
+Britons are now musing on what it would take to bring such a thing about and if there is anything they are able to do to help it along.

 Tom Logan of Ludlow said: “My brother-in-law’s in the army.
 I could ask him.